blacklabelops-legacy/letsencrypt/README.md

     blacklabelops/letsencrypt renewal
 ~~~~

-# Letsencrypt and NGINX
+# Letsencrypt And Nginx

 Note: This will not work inside on your local comp.
 You will have to do this inside your target environment.

-First start a data container where the certificate will be stored.
+Steps:

+1. Create Docker volume for certificates
+1. Create certificates.
+1. Start Nginx with certificates.
+1. Start Container in renewal mode
+1. Start Cron Container for reloading Nginx config

+First create a volume for your certificates:

 ~~~~
-$ docker run -d \
+$ docker volume create letsencrypt_certificates
-    -v /etc/letsencrypt \
-    --name letsencrypt_data \
-    blacklabelops/centos bash -c "chown -R 1000:1000 /etc/letsencrypt"
 ~~~~

-> Letsencrypt stores the certificates inside the folder /etc/letsencrypt.
+> Creates volume on hosts hard disk.

-Then start the letsencrypt container and create the certificate.
+Then start the letsencrypt container once and create the certificates.

 ~~~~
 $ docker run --rm \
     -p 80:80 \
     -p 443:443 \
-    --name letsencrypt \
-    --volumes-from letsencrypt_data \
+    -v letsencrypt_certificates:/etc/letsencrypt \
     -e "LETSENCRYPT_EMAIL=dummy@example.com" \
     -e "LETSENCRYPT_DOMAIN1=example.com" \
     blacklabelops/letsencrypt install